PrajaktaChavan0096/Learn_Conflict/README.md

 trying to create a conflict .

-let's create a conflict in feature branch.
+let's create a conflict in main branch.